WarnerMedia: History

-Time Warner (1990–2001) and Time Warner Entertainment (1992–2001)
+Time Warner (1990–1992) and Time Warner Entertainment (1992–2001)

-US West partnered with Time Warner in 1993 to form what was later known as TW Telecom, initially known as Time Warner Communications (also utilized as the brand name for cable operation previously under the ATC name), in order to bring telephone via fiber to the masses.
+US West partnered with Time Warner Entertainment in 1993 to form what was later known as TW Telecom, initially known as Time Warner Communications (also utilized as the brand name for cable operation previously under the ATC name), in order to bring telephone via fiber to the masses.
 US West also took a 26% stake in the entertainment portion of the company, calling that division Time Warner Entertainment.
 US West's stake eventually passed to acquired cable company MediaOne, then to AT&T Broadband in 1999 when that company acquired MediaOne, then finally to Comcast in 2001 when that company bought the AT&T Broadband division.
 Comcast sold their stake in the company in 2003, relegating the name to a subdivision under Time Warner Cable.

-On October 10, 1996, Time Warner acquired Turner Broadcasting System, which was established by Ted Turner in 1965.
-Not only did this result in the company (in a way) re-entering the basic cable television industry (in regards to nationally available channels), but Warner Bros. also regained the rights to their pre-1950 film library, which by then had been owned by Turner (the films are still technically held by Turner, but WB is responsible for sales and distribution), while Turner gained access to WB's post-1950 library, as well as other WB-owned properties.
-The Turner deal also brought two separate film companies, New Line Cinema and Castle Rock Entertainment, both which were integrated into Warner Bros.
-The Turner deal also gave Time Warner access to Metro-Goldwyn-Mayer (MGM)'s pre-May 1986 library.